TomasBorquez/assembly-debugger/README.md

 # How to run

-- You must have raylib installed because yes
-- You must have ninja installed because yes
+- You must have:
-- You must be on windows because yes
+    - Raylib on `C:/raylib/`
+    - Ninja
+    - Windows 10+
-- You must use be using MINGW and gcc because yes
+    - MINGW and gcc
-- You must have gdb installed because yes
+    - GDB
+- And just run `ninja run`.
-- Run `ninja run`, create a `compile_commands.json` for better LSP support `ninja -t compdb > compile_commands.json`
+- For better LSP support run: `ninja -t compdb > compile_commands.json`

 # TODOS: